Yalchin001/Yalchin001/README.md

 Junior Data Analyst with an economics background and practical experience in SQL, Excel, Power BI, and Python.

-I have completed the DevJoint Data Analytics Internship and all assigned CodeAlpha Data Analytics tasks.
-My project work includes SQL analysis, Excel dashboards, Power BI reporting, Python-based data analysis, data visualization, web scraping, sentiment analysis, and business case reporting.
+I recently completed a four-week project-based Data Analytics Internship at DevJoint.
+During the internship, I worked on SQL analysis, Excel data analysis, Power BI dashboard development, and a marketing business case project.

 ## Skills and Tools